 Top 10 Mistakes Credit Licensees are making – and how to prevent them

-We have put together a list of the most common mistakes licensees make that we have seen, and how to avoid them.
-Although some of these are specific to the credit industry, many of the points are applicable to AFSL holders as well.
+We have put together a list of the most common mistakes we’ve seen credit licensees make, and how to avoid them.
+Although some of these are specific to the credit licensees and the credit industry, many of the points are applicable to AFSL holders as well.

 1. Not having a compliance committee or not meeting regularly

 Form a compliance committee to meet at least twice a year.
 Ensure that the agenda for the compliance committee reflects the obligations under section 47 of National Consumer Credit Protection Act 2009 (Cth) (“the Act”) and the conditions on the ACL.

 Appoint a compliance manager with responsibility for overseeing compliance measures of the business.
 They should work in collaboration with the compliance committee under the overall compliance framework.

 3. Not keeping up-to-date with compliance dates

 Create and maintain a compliance calendar to diarise key dates.
 For example, PI insurance renewal, annual policy review, annual compliance certificate due date and EDR membership renewal.
 Ensure someone has responsibility to check the calendar and that key dates are met.

 4. Responsible Managers not completing their CPD requirements